yanghuafang/anti-android-virus/README.md

 > layer needs; the DEX parser, the signature database and the scan engine land
 > on top of them.

+## Ownership

+Every engine object derives from `aav::IObject` and is released through `Destroy()`, which runs `delete this` inside the library — so a caller never links an `operator delete` for an engine type and a prebuilt library stays usable across compiler and stdlib versions.
+Inside the engine that call is never written by hand: `aav::ObjPtr<T>` is a `unique_ptr` whose deleter is `Destroy()`, so ownership is RAII throughout.

+`ObjPtr` is deliberately internal. `unique_ptr` is not ABI-stable across compilers, which is exactly why the public surface hands out a raw pointer and a `Destroy()` instead.

 ## Requirements

 - CMake ≥ 3.21